 The training programme in Renal Medicine is a 5-year programme leading to dual accreditation in Renal Medicine and in General Internal Medicine (GIM).
 The training programme gives you the opportunity to train in tertiary specialty units as well as DGHs providing the full range of specialty and general medical practice and education.
 Units that have proven to be effective, supportive, and popular with trainees.
 The programme will support you attaining all the curricular requirements including the SCE.
 Trainees who complete the programme will be qualified to apply competitively for posts in renal medicine, with or without a GIM component, anywhere in the UK (and other countries where UK qualifications are accepted): the training programme covers all areas of the curriculum including:

 - Rare diseases

 Dr Andrew Deaner is the Head of the London School of Medicine and Medical Specialties.

 Dr Deaner is a consultant cardiologist at King George Hospital, Goodmayes and St Bartholomew’s Hospital, London.
 He studied Medicine in Leeds and then trained in Yorkshire and London.
 His main clinical interests are general and interventional cardiology as well as maternal cardiology.
 Prior to being appointed head of school he was a deputy post graduate Dean in north central and east London.

 Deputy Head of School

-Dr Jonathan Birns is the Deputy Head of School for Renal Medicine.
+Dr Jonathan Birns is the Deputy Head of School.